ioemilio/ralf/README.md

 # Credits
 Other existing workflows inspired me for the development of *Ralf*.

-All icons used in the app are taken from [flaticon.com](https://www.flaticon.com).
+Most of the icons used in the worflow are taken from [flaticon.com](https://www.flaticon.com).